Elementary and Middle School

 Academics

 NHCS provides students with an excellent academic foundation.
 The base of our elementary and middle school curriculum is the Abeka curriculum.
-The small class sizes allow for teachers to better focus on each student and his/her academic needs.
-Our 4th - 8th grade students also have 1:1 computing and are issued a chromebook at the start of each year.
+The small class sizes allow teachers to better focus on each student and his/her academic needs.

 Ohana Fridays

 On Fridays, students look forward to our special schedule and resource classes.
-The day begins with chapel.
-Following chapel, students take part in Ohana Day activities.
-These classes have included: music, drama, Japanese, art, technology, Hawaiian culture, and STEM (science, technology, engineering, and math).
-Following Ohana groups, students return to their homeroom for lunch and an afternoon PE class.
+Friday schedule includes chapel, Music class, PE class and Ohana Day activities.
+These classes have included: drama, Japanese, art, technology, Hawaiian culture, and STEM (science, technology, engineering, and math).